PANEL OF EXPERTS ESTABLISHED PURSUANT

 TO RESOLUTION 1874 (2009)

 Security Council resolution 1874 (2009) established a Panel of Experts (PoE) to assist the Security Council Committee established pursuant to resolution 1718 (2006) to implement its mandate to monitor, promote and facilitate the implementation of measures imposed in resolutions 1718 (2006), 1874 (2009), 2087 (2013) and 2094 (2013).
 The members of the Panel are appointed by the Secretary-General of the United Nations in consultation with the Committee.

 The PoE acts under the direction of the Committee.
-It is based in New York City and consists of eight members with specialized backgrounds in relevant fields, such as nuclear issues, weapons of mass destruction proliferation, finance, export control/nuclear items, missile technology, regional issues, maritime transportation and customs.
+It is based in New York City and consists of eight members with specialized backgrounds in relevant fields, such as nuclear issues, weapons of mass destruction proliferation, finance, export control/nuclear items, missile technology, air transportation, maritime transportation and customs.

 The Security Council has urged all States to cooperate fully with the Committee and the Panel of Experts, in particular by supplying any information at their disposal on the implementation of the measures imposed in resolutions 1718 (2006),1874 (2009), 2087 (2013) and 2094 (2013).
 States are encouraged to respond promptly and thoroughly to such requests for information and to invite the PoE to visit and investigate alleged violations of the sanctions regime, including inspection of items that might have been seized by national authorities.

 As violations of the sanctions regime often involve multiple States, when investigating reported or alleged incidents, the PoE might need to compile information from many sources to determine all relevant circumstances of that incident.
 In the final stage of such an investigation, the PoE might submit to the Committee an "Incident Report" that would lay out the factual circumstances of the incident, provide analysis and make recommendations to the Committee and, as appropriate, the Security Council.
 Incident reports are confidential; access to them is restricted to the members of the Committee and the Security Council.